Genivia/ugrep/README.md

 We can also skip files and directories from being searched that are defined in `.gitignore`.
-To do so we use `--ignore-files` to exclude any files and directories from recursive searches that match the globs in `.gitignore`, when one ore more`.gitignore` files are found:
+To do so we use `--ignore-files` to exclude any files and directories from recursive searches that match the globs in `.gitignore`, when one or more `.gitignore` files are found:

     ug -R -tc++ --ignore-files -f c++/defines